Blasio Vincent Ndale Esau Oriedo: Biography

 He was a supporter of health care as a basic human right long before the 1978 Alma Ata Declaration proclamation.
 In 1960 he directed a healthcare and hygiene strategy of tactical, strategic, operational, and performance indexing; a short-term and long-term planning strategy based on the application of preventative modalities that helped shift the medical science paradigm—in East Africa—away from the undue emphasis on curative means, and more so towards a balanced approach.
 That which effectually integrated strategic epidemiological knowledge with tactical, operational, and situational curative approaches.
-In the course of his tenure the region witnessed sustained improvement in schoolchildren's health and hygiene, public health (stemming of major disease epidemics and better sanitary conditions), and integration of interdisciplinary and interagency resourcing.

 He promoted and nurtured coordinated approaches, amongst healthcare practitioners and related bodies, to facilitate the most effective seamlessly integrated dispensary and operations of public health and other civic and societal welfare services.
 As of 1950 until his abrupt and inexplicable death in 1966, he is credited with stemming the tide of numerous endemic and pandemic diseases in the East and Central African regions and the Sudan.
 The following are examples of those feats.

-In October 1952, Oriedo's skills were put to the test when he was named to lead efforts to stem a major epidemic outbreak of a deadly parasitic visceral leishmaniasis (black fever) in Kenya, Uganda, and the Sudan.
-Oriedo moved to the District Hospital and Public Health Office at Kitui in south-eastern Kenya, the region hardest hit by the epidemic.
-He devised a strategy to stem the tide of the epidemic, and saved thousands of lives.
-In 1954 the disease was arrested.

-In 1954 he led a successful government campaign to stem typhoid epidemic in present-day Kenya and Uganda.
-The North Kavirondo region of Mt.
-Elgon in Kenya—the Bungoma realm (presently Bungoma County in the former Western Province of Kenya) was one of hardest-hit areas.
-The disease threatened the ethnic Bukusu population.
-He built rapport with local native elders and traditional healers and halted the epidemic.

-In 1960 the colonial authorities tasked him with formulating a roadmap to guide and coordinate an interterritorial, interdisciplinary and interagency crisis-management team to deal with a kwashiorkor crisis—a disease with high mortality-rates among infants and children.
-He successfully focused on the Kikuyu ethnic group, one of the localities where the disease was endemic.
-The lessons learnt from the Kikuyu campaign gave impetus to an effective regional strategy.

-In 1959 he spearheaded an intensified malaria eradication campaign in the East African highlands that helped to reduce malaria epidemics in the region.